 It is estimated that there is now a minimum of 5.25 trillion plastic particles, weighing 270,000 tons, floating in the world’s oceans (Eriksen et al. 2014).
 These particles do not break down, but continue to bio-accumulate causing further harm to Earth’s marine habitats.

-Cotton Incorporated and North Carolina State University teamed up to better understand how cotton biodegrades in water.
+Cotton Incorporated and the Cotton Research and Development Corporation in Australia teamed up with North Carolina State University to better understand how cotton biodegrades in water.
 The study considers the path of cotton and synthetic microfibers as they:

 - Shed in the wash